 Some examples of Property Damage could be:

-- One of your trees falling on outdoor furniture you own or other shrubs or plants on the premises.
+- One of your trees falls on outdoor furniture you own or other shrubs or plants on the premises.

-- Trees, shrubs or plants being damaged in a storm.
+- Trees, shrubs, or plants are damaged in a storm.

 If the trees or other greenery on your property are damaged in a Named Windstorm, and your property is in a coastal area, you will likely need Named Windstorm coverage for those items to have the potential of being covered.
 Named Windstorm is coverage specific to damage that happens during a Hurricane or Tropical Storm and is typically purchased separately.
 It is NOT the same as Wind and Hail coverage that covers items damaged in tornadoes or thunderstorm events.

-Property Damage as it relates to Liability coverage are those types of damage you may be held responsible for if your property injures another person or causes damage to another person’s property.
+Property Damage as it relates to Liability coverage is the type of damage you may be held responsible for if your property injures another person or causes damage to another person’s property.
 Your liability usually depends on the specific circumstances of the event.

 Some examples of Property Damage on the Liability side could be:

-- One of your trees falling on your tenant’s property – such as a jungle gym in the backyard or their car.
+- One of your trees falls on your tenant’s property – such as a jungle gym in the backyard or their car.

-- One of your trees falling on your neighbor’s house, fence or car.
+- One of your trees falls on your neighbor’s house, fence, or car.